salrashid123/istio_helloworld/README.md

 - Impact of liveness probe:

 If you uncomment the following in the YAML file and run the whole test again from scratch, Istio's ServiceGraph sees the liveness probe itself..

+(> Note:  you don't have to run this step.
+Once you uncomment and send some traffic, the service graphs will continue to render and display historic traffic it sees (i don't know how to regenerate it from scratch; if you do, submit an issue please!).

+If you do choose to run this, please delete the istio cluster and recreate it...otherwise, just take my word and skip this!)

 ```yaml
         - containerPort: 8080
         livenessProbe: